 1. Eggs are laid in rows on the midrib of the leaf sheath.

-2. After 36 days the eggs are hatched, both nymph and adults are harmful and they can damage by 2 types
+2. After 36 days the eggs are hatched, both nymphs and adults are harmful and they can damage by 2 types.

-1. Both nymph and adults suck the cell sap from leaves of plant.
+1. Both nymphs and adults suck the cell sap from the leaves of the plant.

-3. Then the infested plants become yellow and loss vitality and vigour due to lack of photosynthesis.
+3. Then the infested plants become yellow and lose vitality and vigor due to lack of photosynthesis.

-4. Finally burning symptoms appears in patches in the infested field which is known as “hopper burn”.
+4. Finally burning symptoms appear in patches in the infested field which is known as “hopper burn”.

 5. They can do damage by lacerating the plant tissues with ovipositor which facilities microbial infection.